project-ida/two-state-quantum-systems/src/03-a-two-state-system-in-a-quantised-field.md

 H
 ```

 Because the Hamiltonian is diagonal there is no coupling between the different number states.
-Without doing any further calculation we can therefore say that if we start out with 3 bosons in the mode then we'll continue to have 3 bosons in the mode indefinitely.
+Without doing any further calculation we can therefore say that if we start out with e.g. 3 bosons in the mode then we'll continue to have 3 bosons in the mode indefinitely.
 This is the same type of behaviour that we saw in the isolated two state system (see section 1.1).

-We do expect that bosons can get created and destroyed as a result of interaction with another system, e.g. an atom when it's electrons transition between different energy levels.
+We do expect that bosons can get created and destroyed as a result of interaction with another system, e.g. when the electrons in an transition between different energy levels.
 Let's see how we can model that.

 ## 3.4 - Coupling to a quantum field

-> TODO
+$$H =  E_0 I - A \sigma_x + \hbar\omega\left(a^{\dagger}a +\frac{1}{2}\right)$$

+> TODO: make some comments about guage symmetry as determining the interaction term.

 ```python